t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 The current standard defines the following four bootstrapping modes:

-* Factory Bootstrap: An IoT device is configured with all the information necessary for securely communicating with an LwM2M Bootstrap-Server and/or LwM2M Serverwhile it is manufactured and prior to its deployment.
+* Factory Bootstrap: An IoT device is configured with all the information necessary for securely communicating with an LwM2M Bootstrap-Server and/or LwM2M Server while it is manufactured and prior to its deployment.

 * Bootstrap from Smartcard: An IoT device retrieves all the information necessary for securely communicating with an LwM2M Bootstrap-Server and/or LwM2M Server from a Smartcard.

-* Client Initiated Bootstrap: If the IoT device in one of the above bootstrapping modes is only configured with information about an LwM2M Bootstrap-Server, then the client device must first communicate securely with the configured LwM2M Bootstrap-Server and obtain necessary information and credentials to subsequently register with one or more LwM2M Servers.
+* Client Initiated Bootstrap: If the IoT device in one of the above bootstrapping modes is only configured with information about an LwM2M Bootstrap-Server, then the client device must first communicate securely with the configured LwM2M Bootstrap-Server and obtain the necessary information and credentials to subsequently register with one or more LwM2M Servers.

 * Server Initiated Bootstrap: In this bootstrapping mode, the LwM2M server triggers the client device to begin the client initiated bootstrap sequence described above.